lkldev/tp/docs/UserGuide.md

 </tbody>
 </table>

-## We'd love to hear from you
+## Get in touch with us

-Feel free to approach us via our [github](https://github.com/AY2122S2-CS2103T-T13-2/tp/issues) if you have any questions or would like to contribute to our project!
+Feel free to reach out to us via our [github](https://github.com/AY2122S2-CS2103T-T13-2/tp/issues) if you have any questions or would like to contribute to our project!